endofexclusive/asdf/README.md

 * Compiler for build system (GCC or Clang)
 * GCC build dependencies (see the document titled *Installing GCC*)

-To Install prerequisites in *FreeBSD 11.1*:
+To Install prerequisites in *FreeBSD 12.0*:
-`$ pkg install curl lha bash tcl86 texinfo texlive-full gmake mpc`
+`$ pkg install curl lhasa bash tcl86 texinfo texlive-full gmake mpc`

 Use the following command to build *ASDF* from source: